pixelated-au/streamline/README.md

 ## Events
 This library emits two events for hooking into updates:
 - `\Pixelated\Streamline\Events\AvailableVersionsUpdated` Emits when it's pulled down the available versions from GitHub
+- `\Pixelated\Streamline\Events\InstalledVersionSet` Emits when the current, installed version has been set
 - `\Pixelated\Streamline\Events\NextAvailableVersionUpdated` Emits when the next available version has been set

 # Artisan Console